Veteran Entrepreneur Program

 please submit proof of a legal name change.

-The Veteran Entrepreneur Program (VEP) comprises four veterans with MBAs assisting fellow veterans and their families with their entrepreneurial journey.
-VEP has four regions: Northwest, Northeast, Southwest, and Southeast, with each Veteran Business Consultant covering a region.
-Due to the small nature of our team, to meet your needs in your local community, we work closely with our community partners such as the US Small Business Administration (SBA), the Service Corps of Retired Executives (SCORE), the Small Development Business Center (SDBC) and more to provide individualized services in your community.
+• The Veteran Entrepreneur Program (VEP) comprises five veterans with MBAs assisting fellow veterans and their families with their entrepreneurial journey.
+VEP has five regions: North, South, East, West, and Central, with each Veteran Business Consultant covering a region.
+Due to the small nature of our team, to meet your needs in your local community, we work closely with our community partners such as the US Small Business Administration (SBA), the Service Corps of Retired Executives (SCORE), the Small Development Business Center (SDBC), Veteran Business Outreach Center (VBOC) and more to provide individualized services in your community.

 If you are a veteran with an honorable or general under honorable discharge from the US Military, starting a NEW 100% Veteran-Owned business between January 1, 2022, and December 31, 2025, you may qualify for a Veteran Verification Letter, which waves the Secretary of State registration fees and certain taxes for the first five years of business.

 The Veteran Entrepreneur Program assists veterans and their family members through the entrepreneurial process.
-We assist with business plans, government contracting, financials, capital acquisition, and much more.
+We assist with Veteran Verification Letters (waiving the state registration fee and some taxes) TVC verified Veteran-Owned Business Logo, Government Contracting, launching your business, and much more.

 If you are a veteran with an honorable or general under honorable discharge from the US Military, with 51% ownership and management of your business, you may qualify for a Texas Veterans Commission Veteran-Owned Business Logo to use with marketing your business as Veteran-Owned.